annabavaresco/pstrentino/README.md

 ### Overview
 We develop a model that predicts Trentino emergency rooms (ERs) waiting times in near-time.
 The data have been collected from the Trentino Open Data portal.
+By clicking [here](http://ec2-35-177-232-103.eu-west-2.compute.amazonaws.com), it is possible to see the app we developed running on an Amazon EC2 instance.

 ### Methods
 The project uses the following technologies: